Smartling/SmartlingHelp/_articles/learning/webinars/translation-copy.md

 ---

-&nbsp;

 ![](/uploads/versions/qa2---x----1497-836x---.png)

 Still have questions on how to use Smartling?
 Fuzzy matches?
 Managing user access?
 We offer a weekly Q&A sessions dedicated to Agency Project Managers working in Smartling

-Sessions are held weekly on Wednesdays from 10 to 11:00 AM EST or 3:00 to 4:00 PM EST.&nbsp;
+Sessions are held weekly on Wednesdays from 10 to 11:00 AM EST or 3:00 to 4:00 PM EST.

-Click here for a [detailed schedule, upcoming sessions, and sign-up](https://attendee.gotowebinar.com/rt/3962727139312039426).&nbsp;
+Click here for a [detailed schedule, upcoming sessions, and sign-up](https://attendee.gotowebinar.com/rt/3962727139312039426).